 There has never been a role more fulfilling, flexible, or rewarding than this one—or at least that’s what you’d like your candidates to believe.
 Our eagerness has a tendency to make us a bit dishonest.
 We skip over the grunt work or overtime hours because we want this all-star employee to sign on.
 But for how long will this last until the truth is revealed?

 Make no mistake: misleading candidates during the hiring process is one of the hiring practices that can lead to resentment later on, ultimately increasing the company’s turnover rate.
 That’s why it’s so crucial to be transparent in every interaction with applicants.
-Tell them if their predecessor left due to stress.
-Explain what a typical day would look like (and how long it might last).
-Talk about the tough parts of the role and ask the candidate if he is prepared to take those on.
+Explain what a typical day would look like.
+Talk about the tough parts of the role and ask the candidate if they are prepared to take the responsibilities on.

-Yes, you risk frightening some people off.
-But hiring them without full disclosure of what they can expect could potentially be a worse mistake.
+Yes, you will risk frightening some people off, but hiring someone without full disclosure of what they can expect could potentially lead to a regrettable mistake.

 7. Say "no" nicely

-Hiring managers may feel the need to justify the rejection—which can lead to comments that come off as insulting.
+Hiring managers may feel the need to justify the rejection of a candidate—which can lead to comments that come off as insulting.
 Rather than pointing to an applicant’s deficiencies, it’s best to thank them for their time and efforts while politely explaining that another candidate was a better fit for the role.

-Waiting too long to contact candidates is another common hiring manager misstep.
-While bad news may not be the most fun to deliver, not following up with candidates can be received as poor etiquette, after all, these candidates have taken the time out of their day to apply and meet with you for an interview.
-The least you can do is call them or shoot them a polite email to let them know they didn’t make it to the next round of the interview process.
+Waiting too long to contact candidates is a common hiring manager misstep.
+While bad news may not be the most fun to deliver, not following up with candidates can be received as poor etiquette.
+After all, these candidates have taken the time out of their day to apply and meet with you for an interview.
+The least you can do is send them a polite email to let them know they didn’t make it to the next round of the interview process.
 You should phrase the rejection nicely, and in a way that protects your company and brand from potential backlash.